Michigan Drunk Driving And License Consequences

-Accordingly, finding an attorney who specializes in defense of OWI cases in general—and license appeals specifically---is of paramount importance to minors and their parents who face this life-changing situation.
+Finding a drunk driving attorney in Ann Arbor who specializes in defense of OWI cases in general—and license appeals specifically---is of paramount importance to minors and their parents who face this life-changing situation.
 Because the blood alcohol thresholds are so low, and because minors are often treated more aggressively by police, there are often fertile pre-trial litigation opportunities in these cases.
 Specialized attorneys might seek to challenge the arrest, the detention and the chemical test rights, thus weakening the government’s case and giving a minor a chance at charge reduction or even dismissal/acquittal.

 For more information on Michigan Drunk Driving Consequences, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (734) 263-2780 or Contact Us today.